-L2 Features > STP > STP Port Settings
+Figure 4.76 - L2 Features > STP > STP Port Settings

-From Port/To Port: Enter a consecutive group of ports to be configured.
-Starts with the selected port.
+From Port/To Port: Enter a consecutive group of ports to be configured starting with the selected port.

 Cost: This is the STP port cost, which is used to calculate the spanning tree topology.
-It represents the relative interface bandwidth and is the desirability of the link.
+If represents the relative interface bandwidth and is the desirability of the link.
 The port cost can be set automatically or set manually as a metric value.
 The default value is 0 (auto).